 With EOFY almost upon us, it’s time to start thinking about gathering together everything we need to lodge our tax returns.
 So, where to start?
-The info you will need to provide will obviously depend on your circumstances, and whether you are lodging a return as a business or an individual.
-Either way though, you will need to think about the expenses you wish to claim.
+The info you will need to provide will obviously depend on your circumstances, and whether you’re lodging a return as a business or an individual.
+Either way though, you will need to think about expenses you can claim.

-Being the entirely organised person you are, you have kept a record of all the expenses you will need to claim at the end of this tax year.
+Being the entirely organised person you are, you’ve kept a record of all the expenses you will need to claim at the end of this tax year.
 Right?
-Perhaps not.
-This year has been somewhat disorientating after all.
-And with all the changes that have happened over the past few months to the way we work, it’s likely our expense claims will look a lot different this tax year compared to last tax year.
+Maybe not.
+We get it, and we can help.

 In this post, we’re going to break down what you can and can’t claim, and how you can use your credit card statements – among other tools – to track your expenses.
 From there, we’ll go into the pros and cons of using a credit card to pay your taxes, to then look at the potential for paying down your credit card balance using your tax return.